UFO Transported On Flatbed Truck To Wright-Patterson Air Force Base? [Video]

 “The last thing the USAF wants is a UFO crash in the middle of some city because a pilot thought he could handle it, but was wrong.”

-The report is the latest of a series of claimed sightings of flatbed trucks transporting saucer-shaped objects believed to be flying saucer UFO crafts on interstate roads near top-secret USAF bases, such as Area 51 in Nevada desert and the WPAFB.
+The report is the latest in a series of claimed sightings of flatbed trucks transporting saucer-shaped objects believed to be flying saucer UFO crafts on interstate roads near top-secret USAF bases, such as Area 51 in Nevada desert and the WPAFB.

 [Featured Image by Marco Bicci/Shutterstock]